Is it safe to use cosmetics and toiletries on children?

 Should I only use personal care products specifically designed for children?

 Manufacturers will have ranges of products to suit various ages, skin types, lifestyles and budgets.
 It is good to use products that match the age of your child(ren).
 However once a child is over three then it is also fine to use family products.
-Of course with any cosmetic product, irrespective of the target age, it is always important to follow the instructions for use and to keep them out of the reach of children.
+Of course with any cosmetic product, irrespective of the target age, it is always important to follow the instructions for use and to keep them out of reach of children.

 What should I do if I have my child has a reaction?